How to Sell No and Low Content Books to Start a Self-Publishing Company on Amazon

-If you have made it to the end, you may still have your reservations and have zero reason to believe anything I have said.
+If you have made it to the end, you may still have your reservations.
+You might also have zero reason to believe anything I have said.
+Fair enough.

-I understand that you can hardly ever believe any of the income claims you see on the internet these days.
+I understand that you can hardly believe any of the passive income claims you see on the internet these days.
 Everyone is always trying to get you to believe in the next big thing.
-I have simply found a method that involves selling books to Amazon customers without much of the work that traditional publishing requires.
+Being cautious is a good thing.

-Let me offer you a few examples of people who have started publishing low/no content books on Amazon over the last year.
+Let me offer you a few examples of people who have started publishing low content books on Amazon over the last year.

-The first is someone I have known for a while that used to be big into ebay selling back in the day.
-She jumped onto Merch by Amazon when it came out and just recently started to dabble in low content books on Amazon last year.
+The first is someone I have known for a while.
+Amy used to be big into eBay selling back in the day.
+She just recently started to create low content books on Amazon last year.

 In just a few short months, this is what her numbers look like: